barentsen/planetpixel/README.rst

 .. image:: https://github.com/barentsen/planetpixel/blob/master/demo/planetpixel-demo.png

-*PlanetPixel* was created at the first public Planet Labs Hack Day on October 14th, 2019, in San Francisco, out of frustration with Planet's standard (complicated) API!
+*PlanetPixel* was created at the first public Planet Labs Hack Day on October 14th, 2019, in San Francisco, to demonstrate that API's can be simple and fun!

 Installation